-With the introduction of long-range aircrafts such as the Boeing 747-200 and 777 and the Airbus A340, which have ranges exceeding 13,000 km, nonstop transpolar flights became a possibility.
-However, the collapse of the Soviet Union and the end of the Cold War in the early 1990s marked the geopolitical possibility to use the arctic as an intercontinental air route.
+With the introduction of long-range aircraft such as the Boeing 747-200 and 777 and the Airbus A340, which have ranges exceeding 13,000 km, nonstop transpolar flights became possible.
+However, the collapse of the Soviet Union and the end of the Cold War in the early 1990s marked the geopolitical possibility of using the Arctic as an intercontinental air route.
 This allowed bypassing a technical stop at Anchorage with direct connections.
 London, in particular, could now be directly connected to Tokyo, Beijing, and Hong Kong.
 Major long-distance air corridors were restructured, leading to the decline of Anchorage as an air passenger hub.
-However, due to its position as an intermediary location for transpacific cargo flows the airport experienced substantial growth in air cargo activity.
+However, due to its position as an intermediary location for transpacific cargo flows, the airport experienced substantial growth in air cargo activity.

 The closure of Russian airspace to the airlines of many countries after its invasion of Ukraine in 2022 forced some carriers to move away from polar routes.
 These include carriers from the European Union and North America.
 Asian carriers, particularly Chinese carriers, are still allowed to use Russian airspace.